gnmathur/niorest/README.md

 # :herb: NIOREST

 A simple framework for REST and HTTP API testing built on Java NIO.
-NIOREST is for those environments where we would like to talk to test tens of thousands of APIs using minimal resources.
+NIOREST is for those environments where we would like to test tens of thousands of APIs periodically using minimal resources.
 The core NIO reactor will be a single thread that will be used to dispatch all the registered HTTP and REST APIs.
-NIO is suitable for this task because it can support a very high order of long-lived connectiions alive, and each of these connection have infrequent data transfers (tests are only required to run every time period).
+NIO is suitable for this task because it can support a very high order of concurrent long-lived connections, where each of these connection have infrequent data transfers (tests are only required to run every time period).

 # Feature List
 - [x] Basic framework